Written by Audrey S. Geyer

 Here are a few examples:

 - You already exercise 3 times a week.
-You decide you’re going to cancel subscriptions to services you don’t need to invest in a personal trainer so your 3 weekly workouts are more effective for your goals.
+You decide you’re going to cancel subscriptions to services you don’t need in order to invest in a personal trainer so your 3 weekly workouts are more effective for your goals.

 - You usually drink a glass of wine every night, but your energy has been lacking.
 You’re going to trade your nightly glass of wine for kombucha on weeknights for 3 months to see the difference this makes in your mental clarity.

 - You have a friend who meditates a lot!
 You’ve never successfully maintained a meditation practice, but you’d like to start.
 You’re going to ask your friend how they built their meditation practice and to be an accountability buddy for you.